Al Corley

-Alford Corley (born May 22, 1956) is an American actor, singer and producer.
-Corley is best known as the first actor to play Steven Carrington in the 1980s soap opera Dynasty and for his 1984 hit single "Square Rooms".
+Alford Corley is an American actor, singer, and producer best known as Steven Carrington in Dynasty and for his 1984 hit single "Square Rooms".

 Career

-In the late 1970s, he worked as a doorman at Studio 54 to pay for his comedy lessons at the Actors Studio.
+In the late 1970s, he worked as a doorman at Studio 54 to pay for his studies at the Actors Studio.
 He would later appear in a VH1 Behind the Music special on Studio 54 to recount his experiences.

 Al Corley was the first actor to play Steven Carrington on the 1980s soap opera Dynasty.
 After that, Al Corley acted in fourteen movies, then produced five.
 Al Corley left Dynasty at the end of the second season in 1982 after complaining publicly in Interview that "Steven doesn't have any fun...
 He doesn't laugh; he has no humor".
 He also lamented Steven's "ever-shifting sexual preferences", and stated that he wanted "to do other things".
 The character was recast in 1983 with Jack Coleman; the change in appearance attributed to plastic surgery after an oil rig explosion.
 Coleman remained on the show until 1988, but Corley returned to the role of Steven for the 1991 miniseries Dynasty: The Reunion when Coleman was unavailable due to scheduling conflicts.
 Corley later appeared in the short-lived soap opera Bare Essence in 1983, playing Genie Francis' love interest, and co-starred opposite his former Dynasty co-star Pamela Sue Martin in the film Torchlight (1985).

 He was also known as a singer in the 1980s.
 His 1984 single "Square Rooms", from his debut album of the same name became a number one hit in France (in 1985), also reaching No. 6 in Switzerland, No. 12 in Italy (in 1985), No. 13 in Germany, No. 15 in Austria and No. 80 in the U.S. The same year, he released "Cold Dresses", which was also a big hit in France, reaching No. 5.
 His second album, Riot of Color was released in 1986, and a third album, Big Picture followed in 1988.